-”You don’t want to get on her bad side”, “So you would kick my ass if…”, I hear statements like these almost every time someone finds out I am a fighter.
+”You don’t want to get on her bad side”, “So you would kick my ass if…”, I hear statements like these every time someone finds out I am a fighter.
 There is also an assumption that I get some sort of “release” from fighting and fight training.

-It makes me wonder about people who make the association between violence and anger… are they violent?
+It does makes me wonder about people who make the association between violence and anger… are they violent?

-I think Hollywood has some people confused on how fighting works.
+I think Hollywood has people confused about how fighting works.
 For one, the first punch thrown rarely knocks someone out.
-Second, I am a fighter and a decent one, but fighting a guy bigger than me over concrete not knowing his training background… these are not favorable conditions for me.
-Then other factors come in… positioning, clothing, other people getting involved, and there is always the fact that I will get my ass arrested for a cause that is probably pretty stupid.
+Second, I am a fighter and a decent one, but fighting a guy bigger than me over concrete not knowing his training background: these are not favorable conditions for me.
+Then other factors come in… positioning, clothing, other people getting involved, and there a huge factor that I will get my ass arrested for a cause that is probably pretty stupid.
 I am not excited to get into any ol’ fight!

 So now it is out there, I am not angry.